-Fig. 34.-Supply curves of different slopes and elasticities.
+Fig. 6.4-Supply curves of different slopes and elasticities.
 Hypothetical data.

-(scales, supply curves, and all) until it were square, it would then be identical in appearance with the first case given above (u = x).
-The slope of the supply curve would be the same as in that case (45°).
-True, the slope of the curve would still be expressed numerically, y=2x, but 2x in the second case means the same thing proportionally as x in the first case.
+10 John William Goodwin, "Aggregation of Normative Microsupply Relationships For Dry-Land Crop Farms in the Rolling Plains of Oklahoma and Texas," Ph.D.
+Thesis, Oklahoma State University, May, 1962, p.
+105. y=2x, but 2x in the second case means the same thing proportionally as x in the first case.
 That is, 2x would equal, for example, 10 per cent (of the average) in the one case, and x would equal 10 per cent (of the average) in the other, so the two elasticities should be the same, as in fact they are.
 This is shown clearly enough if the two cases are plotted on double logarithmic paper, which as we saw earlier is the proper paper for representing elasticity accurately.
-The curves then appear as two parallel lines, with identical slopes (45°).
+The curves then appear as two parallel lines, with identical slopes (45°) .

-The discussion above does not mean, of course, that all straight line positively sloping curves have an elasticity of unity.
+The discussion above does not mean, of course, that all straightline, positively sloping curves have an elasticity of unity.
 It is only straight lines that go through the origin that do so.
-Straight lines that cut the Y axis at some positive value (i. e., above zero), like the line C shown in Figure 34, all have elasticities that are greater than unity.
+Straight lines that cut the Y axis at some positive value (i. e., above zero), like the line C shown in Figure 6.4, all have elasticities that are greater than unity.
 Conversely, lines that cut the Y axis at some negative value below zero (or, to put the same thing in other words, that cut the X axis at some positive value, to the right of zero) have elasticities that are less than unity.
 As with straight line demand curves (with negative slopes), the elasticity varies from point to point along any straight line positively sloping curve, if it does not go through the origin.